PixelDog/PHP-Machine-Learning-Rain-Forecaster/README.md

 Suggestions for your learning:
 1) Play with the data in weather.csv to create your own samples.
-Head to https://www.wunderground.com/history and build a sample for your city.
+Head to https://www.wunderground.com/history and build a sample set for your city.
 2) Build an unknown.csv and load that instead of the hard coded unknown samples in machine_learning_rain_prediction.php.